Chevrolet Suburban: 2018

 The 2018 model year Suburban had a few upgrades and deletions.
 LED daytime running lights became standard on all trims, along with a new color, Havana Metallic and Satin Steel Metallic.
 The Cocoa/Mahogany interior that was combined with the Pepperdust Metallic exterior was dropped along with the wireless/inductive phone charging that was part of the Luxury and Texas Edition LT level trims.
-The fleet/commercial level trim, which had fewer features, is upgraded to include MyLink, HD Radio, multi-color driver information center, LED daytime running lights, and an optional driver alert package.
+The fleet/commercial level trim, which had fewer features, was upgraded to include MyLink, HD Radio, multi-color driver information center, LED daytime running lights, and an optional driver alert package.

 The 2018 Yukon Denali XL received a new grille with a layered appearance like the ones on its redesigned 2018 Acadia and Terrain brands, featuring high-intensity-discharge headlights and LED daytime running lights.
-The refreshed design provides better airflow to the radiator, and when less cooling air is needed, shutters behind the grille close to improve aerodynamics and increase efficiency.
-The interior featured new ash wood trim that GMC says gives the cabin a richer appearance.
+The refreshed design provided better airflow to the radiator, and when less cooling air is needed, shutters behind the grille closed to improve aerodynamics and efficiency.
+The interior featured new ash wood trim that, according to GMC, gave the cabin a richer appearance.
 A new 10-speed automatic transmission was mated to its 420 hp, 6.2-liter V8 engine, replacing the 8-speed transmission.

 2019

-The 2019 Suburban will have both Havana Metallic and Tungsten Metallic deleted in favor of a new Shadow Gray Metallic exterior color, while the top-of-the-line Premier will now have the name displayed on the tailgate.
-The LS trim continues to make HD Radio a standard feature, but can be deleted if customers opt for the OnStar feature.
+The 2019 Suburban will have both Havana Metallic and Tungsten Metallic deleted in favor of a new Shadow Gray Metallic exterior color, while the top-of-the-line Premier now had the name displayed on the tailgate.
+The LS trim continued to make HD Radio a standard feature, but could be deleted if customers opted for the OnStar feature.